 Amount Per Serving: Calories: 289 Total Fat: 17g Saturated Fat: 7.7g Unsaturated Fat: 7.4g Cholesterol: 137mg Sodium: 999mg Carbohydrates: 12g Fiber: 2.5g Sugar: 7.9g Protein: 21g

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Grilled Zucchini Low-Carb Lasagna with Italian Sausage, Tomato, and Basil Sauce will be much lower in carbs than traditional lasagna when it’s made with low-sugar pasta sauce.
-However even low-sugar sauce has some carbs and there are carbs in the cottage cheese, so this recipe can’t ever be Keto.
-For anyone who’s following the South Beach Diet, this should be made with turkey Italian Sausage and reduced fat dairy products for South Beach.
-This does have a fairly generous amount of cheese, so even though this would be okay for any phase of South Beach, it’s probably a “once in a while” treat for Phase One.
+Grilled Zucchini Low-Carb Lasagna will be much lower in carbs than traditional lasagna when it’s made with low-sugar pasta sauce like Rao’s Pasta Sauce (affiliate link).
+However even low-sugar sauce has some carbs and there are carbs in the cottage cheese, so this recipe is probably not Keto.
+For anyone who’s following the South Beach Diet, this should be made with reduced fat dairy products for South Beach.
+This does have a fairly generous amount of cheese, so even though this would be okay for any phase of South Beach, it’s probably a personal choice treat for Phase One.